MaximeHeckel/HarborJS/README.md

 #####TODO:

-- Send command to container
+- Check if existing entry for app db
 - Error handling
 - Stream logs to view
 - Vagrantfile